antoineross/antoineross/README.md

 **`Fullstack Developer`**

 I'm `@antoineross`, an indie hacker and I love deep learning.
-My journey began with a stubborn refusal to settle for a boring job, leading me down the thrilling path of indie hacking and open-source development.
+I build open-source projects for the common developer.
+I democratize code for a living.
+I wake up and think about democracy (in code), and I go to sleep dreaming about democratizing software (not satire).

 ## 🚀 About Me
 - 🧠 I have a deep fascination for neural networks.